 A few last resources for you:

-- Download my No B.S.
-Guide to Breathing.
+- Download your FREE copy of the No B.S.
+Guide to a Stronger, Drier Pregnancy and Postpartum.
 This takes a deep dive into the inner workings of your inner core.
 It focuses on how to use breathing as a tool for strength, and it contains my favorite diaphragmatic breathing drills.